-The first table of plans and processes fall under the GPRA Modernization Act (GPRAMA) of 2010.
-GPRAMA requires quarterly performance assessments of government programs, provides updated guidance on agency Strategic Plans, and establishes the role of Performance Improvement Officer (PIO) and the Performance Improvement Council.
+assessments of government programs, provides updated guidance on agency Strategic Plans, and establishes the role of Performance Improvement Officer (PIO) and the Performance Improvement Council.
 The PIO is responsible for Office of Management and Budget (OMB) submissions and final publication of all plans produced under GPRAMA.
 The table below includes an overview of each plan and a list of questions the EO and PIO may want discuss for how each plan or process could align with the learning agenda.

 Strategic Plan What is it?
-A Strategic Plan establishes the goals, objectives, and strategies for an agency over a five- year period.
+A Strategic Plan establishes the goals, objectives, and strategies for an agency over a five-year period.
 Beginning in FY 2021, Strategic Plans will include a section with the agency's learning agenda and capacity assessment.
-May 2021: Submit high-level draft of FY 2022-2026 Strategic Plan with annotated outline of learning agenda and initial draft capacity assessment Key Dates September 2021: Submit full draft of FY 2022-2026 Strategic Plan December 2021: Submit final draft of FY 2022-2026 Strategic Plan February 2022: Publish Strategic Plan, learning agenda, and capacity assessment How will the learning agenda development process consider our agency's strategic goals and objectives?
-Questions for the Example : When writing the learning agenda, each priority question could be aligned to a strategic goal.
-EO and PIO • Will the learning agenda and strategic planning stakeholder engagement processes be integrated to gather potential priority questions?
-Example : During the environmental scanning process in strategic planning, the EO and strategic planning team could partner to gather information about unknowns in the agency.
+Key Dates May 2021: Submit high-level draft of FY 2022-2026 Strategic Plan with annotated outline of learning agenda and initial draft capacity assessment September 2021: Submit full draft of FY 2022-2026 Strategic Plan December 2021: Submit final draft of FY 2022-2026 Strategic Plan February 2022: Publish Strategic Plan, learning agenda, and capacity assessment Questions for the EO and PIO How will the learning agenda development process consider our agency's strategic goals and objectives?
+Example: When writing the learning agenda, each priority question could be aligned to a strategic goal.
+Will the learning agenda and strategic planning stakeholder engagement processes be integrated to gather potential priority questions?
+Example: During the environmental scanning process in strategic planning, the EO and strategic planning team could partner to gather information about unknowns in the agency.
 Strategic Review What is it?
 Using the agency Strategic Plan, agency leaders assess progress on mission, service, stewardship, and cross-cutting strategic objectives.
 This process includes identification of areas where additional evaluations, other studies, or analyses of performance data are needed to determine effectiveness or set priorities.
-November - December: Develop the strategic review process Key Dates March - May: Conduct the strategic review and submit to OMB ney bates July - September: Incorporate findings and OMB feedback into the budget and performance submissions • How will the strategic review process inform the allocation of agency resources available for program evaluations and other studies?
-Questions for the Example : An agency can dedicate time in the annual strategic review meeting to discussing priority questions in addition to progress towards strategic goals and objectives.
-EO and PIO • How can evaluation results be used to inform program improvement efforts considered in the strategic review process?
-Example : As part of the discussion on priority questions during the annual strategic review meeting, the EO can facilitate a discussion on current and planned program evaluations.
+Key Dates November - December: Develop the strategic review process March - May: Conduct the strategic review and submit to OMB July - September: Incorporate findings and OMB feedback into the budget and performance submissions Questions for the EO and PIO How will the strategic review process inform the allocation of agency resources available for program evaluations and other studies?
+Example: An agency can dedicate time in the annual strategic review meeting to discussing priority questions in addition to progress towards strategic goals and objectives.
+How can evaluation results be used to inform program improvement efforts considered in the strategic review process?
+Example: As part of the discussion on priority questions during the annual strategic review meeting, the EO can facilitate a discussion on current and planned program evaluations.